Updated 6 September 2021

 - Joint pain

 - Muscle pain and weakness

-- Ongoing changes to smell or taste
+- Persistent loss of sense of smell or taste

 - Fast-beating or pounding heart

 Additional symptoms can be viewed in a handy image here.